 Our Location

-Charleston Car Accident Attorneys
+Charleston, WV Car Accident Attorneys

-Car Accidents in South Carolina
+Car Accidents Claims in West Virginia

 Every day, thousands of people are seriously injured or killed in motor vehicle accidents.
 If you or someone you love was involved in a devastating car crash, it can be difficult to know what to do next or how to begin the healing process.
 The good news is that you do not have to do it alone.

-At Mike Slocumb Law Firm, our Charleston car accident attorneys represent people throughout South Carolina who have had their lives forever changed by the negligence of others.
+At Mike Slocumb Law Firm, our Charleston car accident attorneys represent people throughout West Virginia who have had their lives forever changed by the negligence of others.
 We understand that you are going through an extremely challenging time in your life, and we want to help.
 Our aggressive approach to litigation has helped us recover more than $500 million in compensation for our clients, and our compassionate legal guidance has earned us the respect of our peers and the communities we serve.
 When it comes to your car accident case, we know the law, and we know how to fight for every penny you are owed.

 Call our office at (304) 802-2115 or contact us online to request a free, no-obligation consultation.